(305) 259-0503

 • Fescue grass is versatile enough to do well in warm and cold temperatures.
 The vivid green color of its blades comes through in the warm South.
 Besides the visual appeal, Fescue grows fast and has a high tolerance for dry conditions.
 You often see Fescue planted with bluegrass.
 If your area has warm, humid summers and cool winters, this might be the grass for you.
 Fescue is a favorite for families who spend time playing in the yard.

 • Seashore paspalum grows naturally in tropical climates and along coasts.
 It not only survives but thrives in hot weather; it does best in full sun and doesn’t like the shade.
 It is also unphased by salty ocean water.
 The deep green color provides excellent curb appeal to your home, and this grass requires little mowing.
-Sea Isle is the variety of choices for many landscapers.
+Sea Isle is a variety of choices for many landscapers.

-• Zoysia grass originated in Asia and is often used on golf courses and sports fields because it can tolerate high foot traffic and doesn’t get hot underfoot.
+• Zoysia originated in Asia and is often used on golf courses and sports fields because it can tolerate high foot traffic and doesn’t get hot underfoot.
 It’s ideal for South Florida because the density keeps weeds away.
 Zoysia japonica and tenuifolia are the two most common varieties of Zoysia used in this region.

 Where Can I Learn More?

 Plant Professionals can design a beautiful landscape for your South Florida property.
 We can help you choose the best grass to use in south Florida.
 For more than 12 years, we’ve been creating works of art in the tropical climate.
 We take care of everything from the design phase to the ongoing maintenance so you can relax and enjoy your beautiful outdoor spaces.
-Contact us today to get started or visit us in Homestead, FL 33030!
+Contact us today to get started or visit us in Miami, FL 33177!

 Call Now